What does MyPlate recommend during pregnancy?

 | 2,800 cal | 2.5 | 3.5 | 10 | 7 | 3 |

-These are the increments the MyPlate Plan calculator applies, from the IOM energy equations — starting points to discuss with your provider, not targets to hit to the calorie.
+These are the increments the MyPlate Plan calculator applies on its default IOM 2005 equations; the NASEM 2023 setting uses that report's own pregnancy and lactation equations, which shift with your age, size and activity.
+Either way these are starting points to discuss with your provider, not targets to hit to the calorie.

 Not really — "eating for two" overstates it.
 Under the IOM energy equations behind our calculator, the extra energy is modest: nothing in the first trimester, and only a few hundred calories a day in the second and third (the exact figures are in the base-pattern section above).
 Breastfeeding adds a similar amount.
 The bigger change isn't volume — it's density: those extra calories should carry more folate, iron, iodine, choline, and protein, not just more food.